 First, let’s talk about smells.
 It’s important to know that not all smells should make you worry.
 It’s pretty normal for kids’ feet to smell—after all, they tend to run around a lot, either for sports or at recess—and their feet are most often wrapped up in socks and shoes.
 When the sweat gets trapped inside the socks and shoes, and then those feet don’t get washed until your kid gets home from school, it’s likely that his or her feet will smell (at least a little) by the end of the day.

 While these naturally-occurring smells are nothing to worry about, you can and should still address the problem.
-Washing your child’s feet every day will help control odor; removing sweaty socks and shoes as soon as possible after a play session is also helpful.
+Washing your child’s feet every day will help control odor.
+(Just be sure to dry their feet completely--between the toes, too--before getting them back into socks or shoes.)
+And always take off sweaty socks and shoes as soon as possible after a play session.

 If you're a tech lover, you might love this weapon against stinky feet.
 There's a new brand of recovery socks on the market, from Vive Wear.
 They are made from nano-silver and copper triangles.
 So when kids feet sweat, the fluid connects these metal parts.
 And generate an electric current.
 Now, don't worry: you won't be zapping your kids feet.
 You'll just be giving them a little boost of electrical current.
 Which could help them fight foot pain after a long day running around the playground.
 And which could also help stop those socks (and feet!) from getting so stinky.